 Lift Maintenance Contracts

-If you own or manage a lift used by employees or members of the public you’ll need to have it regularly serviced.
+If you own or manage a lift used by employees or members of the public you’re legally required to have it regularly serviced.
 Newly installed lifts will have a warranty that covers servicing.
 Once it runs out you’ll have the choice of either renewing, or finding another provider.
 Most companies offering lift maintenance now provide levels of maintenance cover.
 At Tower Lifts, we treat each business as a unique client for whom a tailored maintenance contract is required.

 There are two key reasons for investing in a maintenance contract tailored to your business requirements:

 - Legal Requirements.
-Anyone managing a lift used by the public has a duty of care to maintain the safety of the lift.
-For lifts operating in a workplace, there’s a legal requirement to contract regular servicing from professional lift engineers.
+Anyone managing a workplace lift is subject to LOLER and PUWER Health & Safety regulations.
+In order to comply there’s a legal requirement to contract regular servicing from professional lift engineers.
 You are also required to provide reporting on maintenance checks.

 - Preventative Maintenance.
 Regular lift maintenance and servicing will minimise the risks of lift breakdown and costly repairs.
 It also provides peace of mind as far a passenger safety is concerned.
 For older lifts, a regular maintenance schedule allows for advance planning on component replacements, upgrades and refurbishments.